fossasia/meilix-generator/docs/installation/heroku.md

 **Note:** replace `<your-heroku-app-name>` with your heroku app name, and `<username>` with your GitHub username

-Check if heroku's git url is added into the remote
+Check if Heroku's git URL is added into the remote

 ``` bash
 $ git remote -v